spandanb/learndb-py/tasks.md

 # Tasks

 ## Top Priority
-- document how parse tree -> AST is working
+- handle parser::unwrap_tree; this is causing issue in vm processing
+  - specifically, issues with insert stmnt
+- finish of insert
+- cleanup

-- write Lark Ast class for other statements, e.g. create -- this is blocking init_catalog, and anything that requires schema
+-- this is blocking init_catalog, and anything that requires schema
 - then implement vm::join

 ## Lark
+  - document how parse tree -> AST is working
   - pretty print transformed tree
   - to_ast
       - sql_handler should return cleaned up ast